-The following table sets forth information known to us with respect to beneficial ownership of shares of our common stock as of April 30, 2008 by (i) each of our directors, (ii) each of our named executive officers; (iii) all of our directors and executive officers as a group; and (iv) each person or group of affiliated persons known to us to be the beneficial owner of 5% or more of our outstanding common stock.
+The following table sets forth information known to us with respect to beneficial ownership of shares of our common stock as of January 16, 2008 by (i) each of our directors, (ii) each of our named executive officers; (iii) all of our directors and executive officers as a group; and (iv) each person or group of affiliated persons known to us to be the beneficial owner of 5% or more of our outstanding common stock.

 Beneficial ownership and percentage ownership are determined in accordance with the rules of the SEC.
 This information does not necessarily indicate beneficial ownership for any other purpose.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock underlying options or warrants held by that person that are currently exercisable or will become exercisable within 60 days of April 30, 2008 are deemed outstanding and are included in the number of shares beneficially owned, while the shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock underlying options or warrants held by that person that are currently exercisable or will become exercisable within 60 days of January 16, 2008 are deemed outstanding and are included in the number of shares beneficially owned, while the shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
 To our knowledge, except as indicated in the footnotes to this table and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by them.

-As of April 30, 2008, there were 243 holders of record of our common stock and 42 holders of record of preferred stock, which will automatically be converted into common stock at the completion of this offering.
-For purposes of calculating amounts beneficially owned by a shareholder before the offering, the number of shares deemed issued and outstanding was 10,098,343 shares of common stock as of April 30, 2008.
-The percentage of beneficial ownership after this offering is based on 18,059,333 shares of common stock.
-For purposes of calculating the percentage beneficially owned after the offering, the number of shares deemed to be outstanding before the offering, all shares into which our outstanding shares of preferred stock will be converted as a result of the offering and all shares being sold in the offering.
+As of January 16, 2008, there were 242 holders of record of our common stock and 42 holders of record of preferred stock, which will automatically be converted into common stock at the completion of this offering.
+For purposes of calculating amounts beneficially owned by a shareholder before the offering, the number of shares deemed issued and outstanding was 10,091,260 shares of common stock as of January 16, 2008.
+The percentage of beneficial ownership after this offering is based on 18,052,250 shares of common stock.
+For purposes of calculating the percentage beneficially owned by a share beneficial ownership after the softering is based on 18,052,250 shares of common stock.
+For purposes of calculating the percentage beneficially owned after the offering, the number of shares deemed ustanding includes all shares deemed to be outstanding before the offering, all shares into which our ourstanding shares of preferred stock will be converted as a result of the offering and all shares being sold in the offering.